HomeHealth articlesblood routine variationWhat Are the Things to Stop Before a Blood Test?

 Stay Hydrated:

-Drinking enough water will increase the blood volume and keep the blood constituents under check for accurate results.
-In addition, more fluids in the vein will help to draw blood easily.
-It is suggested to have more fluids on the day before giving blood.
+Drinking enough water will increase the blood volume and keep the blood constituents under control for accurate results.
+In addition, more fluids in the vein will help draw blood easily.
+It is suggested that more fluids be in hand before giving blood.

 Minor Warm-Up: